Policy Framework Policy

 Approval authority is the name of the position or committee that is responsible for approving a policy document and subsequent compliance.

-Note - In the case of a committee being the approval authority, the chair will be responsible on behalf of the members.
+Note - If a committee is the approval authority, the chair will be responsible on behalf of the committee members.

-University members include members of Council, committee members, students, staff, committee appointees, the University’s companies’ staff and board members and contractors working for and on behalf of the University.
+University members include members of Council, committee members, students, staff members, committee appointees, contractors, subcontractors, and the board and staff of Auckland UniServices Limited.

 Key relevant documents